French vejpshop: “We will not let customers fall back to the cigarettes. We will stay open anyway”

 Several shops have already closed down, partly out of concern for staff.
 Others argue that under the law, e-cigarettes (EU TPD - same as in Sweden) are already recognised as tobacco products and should receive the same exemption as tobacco retailers.

-"I stay open, but by myself and without regular staff.
-I only let in two customers at a time, use protective gloves, provide hand sanitiser and clean the counter and everything customers touch, regularly" writes one shop owner.
-"There is an obvious risk that if I close, my customers will be forced to start smoking again."
+“I stay open, but by myself and without regular staff.
+I only let two customers in at a time, wear protective gloves, provide hand sanitiser and sanitise the counter and everything customers touch, regularly” writes one shop owner.
+“There is an obvious risk that my customers will be forced to start smoking again if I close”